RoDmitry/merge2/README.md

 assert_eq!(vec!["mascot", "rust"], ferris.groups);
 ```

-A merge strategy is a function with the signature `fn merge<T>(left: &mut T, right: T)`
+A merge strategy is a function with the signature `fn merge<T>(left: &mut T, right: &mut T)`
 that merges `right` into `left`.
 The `merge2` crate provides strategies
 for the most common types, but you can also define your own strategies.

-The trait can be used to merge configuration from different sources, for
+The trait can be used to merge configuration from different sources:
-example environment variables, multiple configuration files and command-line
+environment variables, multiple configuration files and command-line
 arguments, see the `args.rs` example.

 ## Features